jeka-dev/jeka/docs/faq.md

 ### I'm behind a proxy, how should I configure Jeka ?

-JeKa just leverage the standard Java mechanism to handle proxy.
+JeKa just leverages the standard Java mechanism to handle proxy.
 For example, You can :
 * Set the `JAVA_TOOL_OPTIONS` environment variable as `-Dhttps.proxyHost=my.proxy.host -Dhttps.proxyPort=8888`
 * Or specify proxy properties to the jeka command line, as :  `-Dhttps.proxyHost=my.proxy.host -Dhttps.proxyPort=8888`